 - Try adjusting the balance of your ingredients.
-If there’s too much flour it may way down Yorkshire’s, so try reducing the amount of flour in the recipe you’re using.
+If there’s too much flour it may weigh down Yorkshire’s, so try reducing the amount of flour in the recipe you’re using.

 - Similarly, having too much milk will make the batter watery and loose.
 Due to the consistency, it won’t crisp up and hold its shape once it’s risen.

 - Ensure that you have mixed your batter thoroughly.
-If there’s any lumps or bumps try sieving it and mixing again for a truly smooth mix.
+If there are any lumps or bumps try sieving it and mixing again for a truly smooth mix.

 How to make Yorkshire puddings like the celebs

-There re particular flourishes and techniques some TV chefs and celebs use.
+There are particular flourishes and techniques some TV chefs and celebs use.
 Maybe using one of these can help you achieve the perfect Yorkshire pudding.

 Yorkshire puddings Mary Berry Style – Mary Berry spoke was interviewed by Hello magazine recently about how flours have become more refined, so often she will get the best rise by adding more eggs and omitting a little milk.

 Yorkshire puddings Jamie Oliver Style – Jamie, in contrast, takes the number of eggs down but uses large eggs.